cotes2020/jekyll-theme-chirpy/_posts/2019-08-09-getting-started.md

     jekyll build
 ```

-Unless you specified the output path, the generated site files will be placed in folder `_site` of the project's root directory.
+Unless you specified the output path, the generated site files will be placed in folder `_site`{: .filepath} of the project's root directory.
 Now you should upload those files to the target server.

 ## Upgrading

 It depends on how you use the theme:

-- If you are using the theme gem (there will be `gem "jekyll-theme-chirpy"` in the `Gemfile`), editing the `Gemfile` and update the version number of the theme gem, for example:
+- If you are using the theme gem (there will be `gem "jekyll-theme-chirpy"` in the `Gemfile`{: .filepath}), editing the `Gemfile`{: .filepath} and update the version number of the theme gem, for example:

   ```diff
   - gem "jekyll-theme-chirpy", "~> 3.2", ">= 3.2.1"